 - biodiversity should be preserved and the integrity of ecological systems protected; and

-- valuation, pricing and incentive mechanisms should be utilised which advance sustainable development.
+- valuation, pricing and incentive mechanisms that advance sustainable development should be utilised.

 To determine whether and what level of EIA will be required under the EPBC Act in a given situation, it is helpful to examine the situation in these steps: